Rachel L. Brand, the No. 3 attorney at the Justice Department as Associate Attorney General, has resigned her position.

 Here’s what you need to know about Brand.

-1. Brand Would Oversee the Russia Investigation If Rod Rosenstein Has to Recuse Himself or Is Fired
+1. Brand Would Have Overseen the Russia Investigation If Rod Rosenstein Had to Recuse Himself or Was Fired

 President Trump’s tweet that confirmed he’s under investigation could mean that Rosenstein would have to recuse himself from overseeing the Russia investigation.
 The Washington Post has reported that special counsel Robert Mueller’s investigation now includes looking into whether or not Trump obstructed justice by firing Comey.